ndurner/gpt-oss-rt-run/README.md

 # Red‑Teaming Challenge - OpenAI gpt-oss-20b

 # Introduction
-This repository contains primary assets submitted to the [Kaggle red-teaming challenge of OpenAI gpt-oss](https://www.kaggle.com/competitions/openai-gpt-oss-20b-red-teaming).
+This repository contains primary assets submitted to the [Kaggle red-teaming challenge of OpenAI gpt-oss](https://www.kaggle.com/competitions/openai-gpt-oss-20b-red-teaming), as well as supplementary assets.

 # Overiew
 * the inference + evaluation script for findings 1-4 is in linguistic/